-Join us for a preshow curtain warmer session with Omaha’s Shawn Bell Trio.
+Join us for a preshow curtain warmer session outside on the Holland Center Outdoors stage at 6:30 PM with Omaha’s Shawn Bell Trio.
 Listen and learn about the differences and compliments between classical and contemporary jazz music.
-Preshow curtain warmers will take place in the theater lobby one hour prior to the start of the show.

 A leading force in new jazz, composer-pianist Jason Moran plays with an unmistakable sense of funk, fluidity, and freedom.
 Together with his group The Bandwagon, bassist Tarus Mateen and drummer Nasheet Waits, deliver an explosive combination of classical and contemporary jazz styles.

 Moran was named a MacArthur Fellow in 2010 and is the Artistic Director for Jazz at The Kennedy Center.
 The Rolling Stone says he is “the most provocative thinker in current jazz."

 Join Omaha Performing Arts for an evening of community, art and reflection at “Let America Be America Again” — the season finale event of the Voices AMPLIFIED! series.
 Titled after the poem by Langston Hughes, the event will feature local literary, musical, dance and theatrical performances that reflect on this powerful poem, the Black experience in America and what the land of opportunity could become if all its voices were heard.

 *Get a free drink with every ticket purchased from June 22 until June 26.
 The special drink of the night is Caribbean Rum Punch!
 Check in at the drink voucher station when you arrive for the show.